 - Foldability/Storage.
 Do you have limited space or want to be able to put the exerciser away in between uses?
 If so, look for a foldable or collapsible design.

 - Resistance.
 Choose a model with motorized or magnetic resistance if you want to improve strength.
 You can increase the difficulty of these machines as you get stronger.

 - Noise Levels.
 Will you be using the device around others?
 If so, you might want to consider the noise level of the peddler you choose.
 Motorized and magnetic models are the loudest.

 Summary and Final Recommendations

 In my opinion, the best pedal exerciser for elderly people is the Exerpeutic model, with the Platinum Fitness coming in at a close second.
-The safety features of these are what really stand out and make them perfectly suited for seniors who are just looking for a quick, safe workout to keep their bodies active and their minds at ease.
+The safety features of these stand out and make them perfectly suited for seniors just looking for a quick, safe workout to keep their bodies active and their minds at ease.
 Check them out and let me know what you think in the comments below!

 If you are ready for a full exercise bike, check out my recommendations in this guide.

 What do you use to get a safe workout at home?
 Let me know in the comments below.
 Share with friends and family on social media so that they can also experience this easy-to-use exercise method!